flexmonster/flexmonster-data-server-dll/README.md

 ## Installation

-1. Download a `.zip` archive with the sample project or clone it from GitHub with the following commands:
+1. Download a `.zip` archive with the sample project or clone it from GitHub with the following command:

 ```bash
 git clone https://github.com/flexmonster/flexmonster-data-server-dll && cd flexmonster-data-server-dll